-In this video lecture we have introduced the main competence of the respeaker, the psycho-cognitive skill of listening to the source text and simultaneously repeating it.
-In particular, we have dealt with two important aspects: a theoretical one that is the Effort Model, and a more practical one, shadowing.
-The Effort Model is at the basis of this cognitive process that involves doing more things at the same time.
-We have seen that balancing the efforts these simultaneous actions require, is always needed to avoid breakdowns.
-One way to go for this is trying to semi-automate these actions.
+In this video lecture we have introduced the main competence of the velotypist, the psychocognitive skill of listening to the source text and simultaneously repeating it.
+In particular we have dealt with two important aspects, a theoretical one that is the effort model, and a more practical one, shadowing.
+The effort model is at the basis of this cognitive process that involves doing more things at the same time.
+We have seen that balancing the efforts these simultaneous actions require is always needed to avoid breakdowns.
+One way to go for that is trying to semi-automatise these actions.
 To do so, shadowing is the exercise to start with.
-It consists in listening to a speech and repeating it, either litteratim, or sound for sound, verbatim, or word for word, sensatim, or meaning for meaning, and signatim or sign for sign.
+It consists in listening a speech and repeating it either Litteratim or sound for sound, verbatim or word for word, sensatim or meaning for meaning, and signatim or sign for sign.
 In the homework session, we will see how to do this in practice.

-Exercises.
 Exercises.

 The exercises for this video lecture are in the Trainer's Guide and the PowerPoint file.